 What you typically find with a commercial real estate broker is that they are working on transactions that serve both landlord/owners and tenants interests.
 When in this role, the broker will primarily serve as an intermediary helping both owners and tenants find and buy/sell/lease space.
 In this case, the broker does not represent either in a fiduciary capacity or as a single agent.

 You will find that commercial real estate brokers in Denver are constantly facing the challenges of the ever changing growth in the market.
 They are equipped with a unique set of skills that they have to apply daily in order to get the best outcome for their clients.
 Ultimately, there is a major benefit of using a broker in your transaction.
 Keep in mind the risks of tackling commercial real estate without the guidance of an experienced broker.
 You always run the risk of losing your monetary investment, not to mention the frustration that is associated if you end up over your head.
 In the end, working with a tenant advocate through the lease negotiation process can help remove the burden of doing it yourself.

 Looking for that expert guidance in order to find the best broker for you and your needs?
 Head over to our Survey page, submit a form and connect with an expert who can help you find the best broker for you.
 If you have additional questions we can answer, we are happy to help!
-Just contact us in order to have a representative reach out to you directly!
+Just contact us via website or phone in order to have a representative reach out to you directly!